 To select the hymns and prayers, the scripture is first read.
 Then hymns are selected that fit with the particular scripture passage and season.
 Common Praise, the Anglican Hymn Book, has a Biblical index that lists scripture passages and suitable hymns for each passage, and a subject index.

 Hymns are identified that are appropriate for particular liturgical actions.
 The first or processional hymn is often a hymn of praise, adoring God.
 The offertory hymn tries to pick up the idea of offering our whole self to God.
 It ought to be a longer hymn to cover the actions of collecting the offering and preparing the Lord’s Table.
 The last or recessional hymn is often a hymn of celebration, which encourages us to put our trust in God as we go into the world to minister in God’s name.

-Finally these hymns are identified on the basis of what is familiar to the congregation.
-The more well known hymns are often put as the processional or recessional hymns.
-A difficulty in picking hymns is that some weeks the list of appropriate hymns that are familiar, is fairly short.
+Finally, these hymns are identified basis on what is familiar to the congregation.
+The more well-known hymns are often put as the processional or recessional hymns.
+A difficulty in picking hymns is that some weeks the list of appropriate hymns that are familiar, is short.
 The hymns are picked to balance fitting with the themes of the day, and what is familiar to the congregation.

-The Prayers of the People and the Eucharist Prayer are selected on the basis of the themes of the scripture and the season.
+The Prayers of the People and the Eucharist Prayer are selected basis on the themes of the scripture and the season.
 Sometimes they are picked to emphasize the topic of the sermon; sometimes to pick up a theme which the sermon does not address.

-It is such a pleasure when the Holy Spirit works, that different people who plan and participate in the liturgy: the Officiant, the preacher, the choir and the people, have a celebration where all the elements fit together in an effective way.
+It is such a pleasure when the Holy Spirit works, that different people who plan and participate in the liturgy: the Officiant, the preacher, the choir and the people, have a worship experience where all the elements fit together in an effective way.